 In the bowl, I have a pretty standard mixture of ground pork, chopped scallion, minced ginger and a little salt and pepper.

 This stock was made by the traditional method of cooking down pork with lots of skin, tendon, and bone, but you can also produce a similar effect by jellying a simpler broth using gelatin or agar-agar.
 I rather suspect that, nowadays, that is the way it is done in a lot of restaurants and in most commercially produced dumplings.

-Finally, at the bottom left, you can see that a little of the gelled stock has been cubes.
+Finally, at the bottom left, you can see that a little of the gelled stock has been cut into cubes.
 It is THIS, that is the simple little trick underlying the Celebrated Chinese Soup Dumpling Secret